ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Process**:
 - The Camera continuously captures the visual data before it into images, then sends them to the Application in the Sensor Node for further processing.
-- In the Application, the Detection Model carries out pet detection constantly on the continuous stream of input images.
-Upon successful pet detection in any of the input images, that image and the corresponding detection results are forwarded to the Packager, which then packs these data in a JSON file and sends it to the Compressor.
-There, the data are zipped before being sent by the Network to the Kubernetes Service `restapi-svc` on the cluster.
+- In the Application, the ``Detection`` (Model) carries out pet detection constantly on the continuous stream of input images.
+Upon successful pet detection in any of the input images, that image and the corresponding detection results are forwarded to the ``Package``, which then packs these data in a JSON file and sends it to the ``Compress``.
+There, the data are zipped before being sent by the ``Network`` to the Kubernetes Service `restapi-svc` on the cluster.
+For more information about this process by the Application, see [Develop & Deploy Application](#develop--deploy-application).
-- `restapi-svc` then forwards these data to one of the REST API Pods running on one of the worker nodes.
+- Next, `restapi-svc` forwards these data to one of the REST API Pods running on one of the worker nodes.
 - The REST API Pod receiving the data creates a notification from them and sends it to the TNB.
 - Lastly, the TNB notifies the user about the pet image and detection results on Telegram.